USEPA/WNTR/documentation/gis.rst

 Attributes
 ^^^^^^^^^^

-    GeoDataFrame contains attributes that are generated
-    from the WaterNetworkModel dictionary representation.
+    A GeoDataFrame contains attributes that are generated from the WaterNetworkModel dictionary representation.
     However, the GeoDataFrame only includes attributes that are stored as numerical values or strings (such as junction node type and elevation).